-The VCO is the key part of a phase-locked loop (PLL), which synchronizes communication between an integrated circuit and the outside world in high-bandwidth and/or high-frequency applications.
-The key design objectives for VCOs are to minimize the timing jitter of the generated waveform (or, equivalently, the phase noise) and to minimize the power consumption.
-From these parameters a figure of merit (FoM{VCO}) is defined:
+The voltage-controlled oscillator (VCO) is the key part of a phase-locked loop (PLL), which synchronizes communication between an integrated circuit and the outside world in high-bandwidth and/or high-frequency applications.
+The key design objectives for VCOs are first to minimize the phase noise (or, equivalently, timing jitter of the generated waveform) and second to minimize the power consumption that achieves the minimum phase noise requirement.
+From these parameters a figure of merit (FoM{VCO}), measured in W-1, is defined: